The Alamo survivors often overlooked with the most powerful lessons for encouragement are women.

-Much is made of Sam Houston, William Barrett Travis, James Bowie and Davy Crockett.
+Much is made of the legendary defenders — William Barrett Travis, James Bowie, and Davy Crockett.

 But, how about the women?

-Three women who braved the Alamo show us how to survive anything.
+Three women who survived the Alamo show us how to face disaster with courage and resilience.

 Cold days and nights are distinctive in Texas.